Find high quality parts at an affordable price HERE!

 Problem:

-You need to apply more and more pressure to get the brakes to engage.
+You need to apply increasing pressure to make the brakes engage.

 Models affected: